 Must be 20.5 years of age at time of application

 Must possess a High School Diploma or GED

 Must be a U.S. citizen (by birth or naturalized)

 All police cadet candidates must submit an online application and provide an updated PDF copy of your Experian credit report.
 You can obtain your Experian credit report from www.Experian.com or www.AnnualCreditReport.com.
 Your credit report must be dated within 30 days of your application.

-IMPORTANT: We contact all applicants via email.
-It is recommended that you "whitelist" or add iCIMS to your Approved/Safe Sender list to ensure that our emails are properly delivered to your inbox and not marked as spam.
+IMPORTANT: We contact all applicants via email throughout the hiring process.
+It is recommended that you add iCIMS to your approved/safe sender list to ensure that our emails are properly delivered to your inbox and not marked as spam.
 Not taking this step may result in you missing important updates regarding your application.